Home

 Convex Optimization

-"Prior to 1984 [nascence of interior-point methods of solution] linear and nonlinear programming, one a subset of the other, had evolved for the most part along unconnected paths, without even a common terminology.
+"Prior to 1984 [renaissance of interior-point methods of solution] linear and nonlinear programming, one a subset of the other, had evolved for the most part along unconnected paths, without even a common terminology.
 The use of programming to mean optimization serves as a persistent reminder of these differences."

 polyhedral inscription in positive semidefinite cone